ibm-cloud-docs/BlockStorage/duplicate-volume.md

 Type: POST
 Request body: blank

-For more information about the API commands and options, see the [API Reference](https://sldn.softlayer.com/reference/softlayerapi/){: external} .
+For more information about the API commands and options, see the [API Reference](https://sldn.softlayer.com/reference/softlayerapi/){: external}.

 ## Canceling a storage volume with a dependent duplicate
 {: #cancelvolwithdependent}